vuejs/v2.vuejs.org/src/v2/guide/security.md

 let's assume that `sanitizedUrl` has been sanitized, so that it's definitely a real URL and not JavaScript.
 With the `userProvidedStyles`, malicious users could still provide CSS to "click jack", e.g. styling the link into a transparent box over the "Log in" button.
 Then if `https://user-controlled-website.com/` is built to resemble the login page of your application, they might have just captured a user's real login information.

-You may be able to imagine how allowing user-provided content for a `<style>` element would create an greater vulnerability, giving that user full control over how to style the entire page:
+You may be able to imagine how allowing user-provided content for a `<style>` element would create an even greater vulnerability, giving that user full control over how to style the entire page.
+That's why prevents rendering of style tags inside templates, such as:

 ```html
 <style>{{ userProvidedStyles }}</style>
 ```

-To keep your users safe from click jacking, we recommend only allowing users full control over CSS inside a sandboxed iframe.
-Then when allowing control through a style binding, we recommend using its [object syntax](class-and-style.html#Object-Syntax-1) and only allowing users to provide values for the specific properties it's safe for them to control, like this:
+To keep your users fully safe from click jacking, we recommend only allowing full control over CSS inside a sandboxed iframe.
+Alternatively, when providing user control through a style binding, we recommend using its [object syntax](class-and-style.html#Object-Syntax-1) and only allowing users to provide values for specific properties it's safe for them to control, like this:

 ```html
 <a